Special offer

 4. Have a conversation

-5. Address the problem with management or HR
+5. Address the problem with HR

-Frequently asked questions about handling underhanded comments in the workplace
+FAQs about handling underhanded comments in the workplace

 What are some examples of other disrespectful behaviors in the workplace?